A guide to powder skiing in the French Alps

 Chamonix - The best powder skiing for all levels

-Chamonix is right on the border of Italy, France and Switzerland.
-With gorgeous luxury chalet rentals and an epic view of the looming Mont Blanc, its Alpine charm is only one of the things it has to offer.
+This resort is right on the border of Italy, France and Switzerland.
+With gorgeous luxury Chamonix accommodations and an epic view of the looming Mont Blanc, its Alpine charm is only one of the things it has to offer.

 With five main ski areas to choose from, the terrain is endless.
 These areas include Vollorcine, Le Tour, Flegere, Brevent and Grands Montets.